janogelin/guanacos/README.md

    - Check Python environment is activated
    - Verify all dependencies are installed
    - Look for error messages in the output
+   - Try running with --debug flag to see query processing

 ## Development